 Teaching is central to my scholarly life and a deep passion of mine.
 Students in my classes learn to analyze the structural underpinnings of pressing social issues and the processes of social change; they also experience personal growth as they learn to reflect on their own assumptions and consider diverse viewpoints.
 Trusting relationships are at the heart of my work with students, and I have been privileged to mentor numerous undergraduates in and beyond their time in my classroom.
-For the 2019-2020 academic year, I served as the Columbia University Sociology Department’s Lead Teaching Fellow, designing and leading workshops on pedagogy for other Sociology graduate students.

 - In 2019, Columbia’s Graduate School of Arts and Sciences awarded me the inaugural Dr. Devon T. Wade Mentorship and Service Award in recognition of my “exceptional commitment” to teaching and mentoring, community service, and community-building.